swarm-game/swarm/data/scenarios/Challenges/_capture/design-commentary.md

 This escape strategy is simplified by finite availability of `unwalkable`, `portable` entities in this scenario.

+## Solution

+There at least two ways to solve this challenge, both of which require building child robots.
+1. Use the `watch` command to synchronize two pairs of robots.
+Use symmetry and placed them equidistantly with respect to the watched location and their monolith.
+2. Launch each child robot from the same location.
+Write custom code for each built robot to account for the delay incurred by building each.
+Adjust the timing by trial and error.

 ## Alternative game mechanic applications

 Other physical phenomena could rationalize this "squeezing" game mechanic.